ProjectDrawdown/solutions/tools/CREATING_EXPECTED_ZIP.md

 If it runs successfully, there should be no errors, and control should return to your cursor.

 At this point, you should be able to see that there are a number of csv files in your directory, and you can close the VBA editor and the
 Excel workbook.
-(You don't need to save the macro with the workbook, though there is no harm in doing so)
+(You don't need to save the macro or the workbook, though there is no harm in doing so)

 ## Second Part: Build the expected.zip